Avdrn/github-actions-repository/docs/02-running-your-first-github-action.md

-# Lab 2: Running your first Github Action to create a CI/CD pipeline
+# Lab 2: Running your first Github Action

 ### GitHub Actions to create a CI/CD pipeline

-The goal of this tutorial is to understand the basic use of Github Actions creating a hello world pipeline.
+The goal of this tutorial is to understand the basic use of Github Actions creating our first CI/CD pipeline.

 The first step is to create a GitHub Workflow.
 Wait, what is a Github Workflow?
 Imagine GitHub Workflow as a set of instructions or a series of steps that automate processes in your software development projects on GitHub.
 These processes can include building your code, running tests, and deploying your application.